Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/TheCommandLine.md

 Up-arrow to the commands above (echo, hostname, whoami, pwd) and modify them using the keyboard shortcuts.
- - Pare down an echo command to "ech" and hit tab.
+ 1. Pare down an echo command to "ech" and hit tab.
 It should expand to "echo"
- - try tab completion with "ec", "e" and see what comes up.
+ 2. try <TAB> completion with "ec", "e" and see what comes up.
- - Do the same with other commands.
+ 3. Do the same with other commands.
 What do you get?
+ 4. Try <TAB> with a blank command line.
+You'll probably have to hit it twice.
+What is a command with an interesting name?
+ 5. Try that command by adding " -h" to the end.
+For example, if I see `gcc`, then I will type `gcc -h` with a space between the last 'c' and the '-'.

 ## Anatomy of commands